MrSleeps/Juwel-HeliaLux-Home-Assistant-Custom-Component/README.md

 ## Available sensors

-These sensors are read only, if you want to do things like turn the aquarium light on and off you will need to intereact with light.tankname.
+These sensors are read only, if you want to do things like turn the aquarium light on and off you will need to intereact with light.tank_name.

 * `tankname_blue` (Blue light intensity, 0-100)
 * `tankname_green` (Green light intensity, 0-100)